 - Reference Architecture for VMware Horizon on Microsoft Azure

 For a vSphere-based environment, App Volumes uses management servers that connect to deployed virtual desktops that run an App Volumes Agent.
 As the IT administrator, you would work with the following components:

-Note: Remember that the above diagram depicts a vSphere-based environment, which would look quite different for another platform.
-If your environment is SaaS, for example, the architecture is much simpler because most of these components are in the cloud.
+Note: Remember that the above diagram depicts a vSphere-based environment.
+This looks quite different on other platforms.
+For example, if your environment is SaaS, the architecture is much simpler because most of these components are in the cloud.

 - App Volumes Agent – The agents are installed on VDI or server farm images where Application Packages and Writable Volumes are delivered.

-- Writable Volume – As well as the packages of applications, you can also deliver writable volumes, which are empty VMDK or VHD files that contain personalized data such as the user profile, licensing, configuration, user-installed applications, and other settings.
-You can assign a writable volume to a specific user, which is then available to that user from any device upon login.
+- Writable Volume – You can also deliver empty VMDK or VHD files that contain personalized data such as the user profile, licensing, configuration, user-installed applications, and other settings.

 - Storage Group – You can configure Storage Groups to automatically replicate Application Packages or distribute Writable Volumes across multiple datastores.
 You can also use them to define a group of datastores that should all contain the same Application Packages, such as when using departmental applications.